wondergo2017/LLM4DyG/readme.md

 considering the capability evaluation of LLMs from both temporal and spatial dimensions.

 Then, we conduct extensive experiments to analyze the impacts of different data generators, data statistics, prompting techniques, and LLMs on the model performance.

-The pipeline is shown in Figure 1 and the designed tasks are shown in Figure 2.

 ## Installation
 We have tested our codes with the following requirements: